In re Quinlan: Legal case

-Quinlan's father retained attorneys Paul W. Armstrong, a Morris County, New Jersey, Legal Aid attorney, and James M. Crowley, an associate at the New York City law firm of Shearman & Sterling with degrees in theology and Church law, and filed suit in the New Jersey Superior Court in Morris County, New Jersey, on September 12, 1975, to be appointed as Quinlan's legal guardian so that he could act on her behalf.
-Armstrong would later become involved in the Nancy Cruzan case and later still become a judge.
-Crowley is, as of 2017, legal counsel and advisor to several Vatican-related entities.
+Quinlan's father retained attorneys Paul W. Armstrong, a Morris County, New Jersey, legal aid attorney, and James M. Crowley, an associate at the New York City law firm of Shearman & Sterling with degrees in theology and church law, and filed suit in the New Jersey Superior Court in Morris County, on September 12, 1975, to be appointed as Quinlan's legal guardian so that he could act on her behalf.
+Armstrong would later become involved in the Nancy Cruzan case and eventually become a judge.
+Crowley was, as of 2017, legal counsel and advisor to several Vatican-related entities.
 Judge Armstrong is currently a Senior Policy Fellow and Judge in Residence at the Bloustein School of Planning and Public Policy at Rutgers University.

 The Court denied his request on November 10, 1975.
-Joseph Quinlan appealed the decision to the Supreme Court of New Jersey, which on March 31, 1976, held that he could authorize the cessation of ventilation; and that Saint Clare's Hospital was bound to proceed with this order.
+Joseph Quinlan appealed the decision to the Supreme Court of New Jersey, which on March 31, 1976, held that he could authorize the cessation of ventilation and that Saint Clare's Hospital was bound to proceed with this order.